endojs/proposal-new-global/slides/slides.md

 dslGlobal.document = mockDomApi;
 ```

-currently, Node.js `vm` module is often used
+Currently, Node.js `vm` module is used by some test runners (otherwise) all code including dependencies can define tests)

 ---